Exhibiting at Equine Affaire®

-Breed demonstrations are 10 to 13 minute “mini productions” presented in the major clinic arenas in between clinic sessions.
+Breed demonstrations are 8 minute “mini productions” presented in the major clinic arenas in between clinic sessions.
 These demos are an important and popular part of Equine Affaire’s education-oriented program and wonderful opportunities for breed associations to showcase their breeds and horses to large audiences at Equine Affaire.
-Invitations to conduct a breed demonstration are extended by Equine Affaire’s Breed Coordinator to each breed association that purchases exhibit space in the Breed Pavilion and also to breeds represented by horse owners exhibiting in the Horse & Farm Exhibits area based on availability of timeslots in the clinic schedule.
+Invitations to conduct a breed demonstration are extended by Equine Affaire’s Horse Exhibits Coordinator to each breed association that purchases exhibit space in the Breed Pavilion and also to breeds represented by horse owners exhibiting in the Horse & Farm Exhibits area based on availability of timeslots in the clinic schedule.
 Demo times are offered on a first-come, first-served basis and confirmed in the order in which completed contracts and deposits for exhibit space are received.
 Breed demonstrations focus on the history of the breed; the conformation, gaits, and unique qualities that define the breed; and the disciplines and activities at which members of the breed excel.
-While horses are ridden, driven, and presented in hand in the arena, Equine Affaire’s announcer reads a script prepared by the breed association and plays music the exhibitor provides on a CD.
+While horses are ridden, driven, and presented in hand in the arena, Equine Affaire’s announcer reads a script prepared by the breed association and plays music the exhibitor provides as an mp3 file.
 Up to 10 horses may be featured in a breed demo and these may include horses featured in the association’s exhibit stall, horses in the Horse & Farm Exhibits, and horses brought to the event for the breed demo.
 To support breeds in producing their demos, Equine Affaire provides 24 hours of stabling and four single-day admission tickets for each horse brought to the event solely for a breed demo.

 BREED SEGMENTS IN THE EQUINE FUNDAMENTALS FORUM